7 reasons why Lucas will always be loved by Liverpool fans and players

 Christian Purslow welcomed Roy Hodgson to Anfield in 2010 and promptly told the new manager to get shot of Lucas.
-In fact, all five managers have signed players to play in his position, with Hodgson bringing in Christian Poulsen instead.
+In fact, all five of Lucas’ Liverpool managers signed players to play in his position, with Hodgson bringing in Christian Poulsen instead.

-However, Lucas has seen nearly all of them off.
-Inter Milan, Napoli, Besiktas, and Galatasaray all thought at various stages over the last five years that they had him in the bag, but Lucas has always opted to stay, despite the door being open to leave.
+However, Lucas saw off nearly all of them.
+Inter Milan, Napoli, Besiktas, and Galatasaray all thought at various stages that they had him in the bag, but Lucas always opted to stay, despite the door being open to leave.

-He eventually departed Liverpool as their longest-serving player, with only four other overseas players having stuck around for longer.
+He eventually departed Liverpool as their longest-serving player, with only four other overseas players having stayed longer.
 And two of those were pre-war.

 After winning the club’s Player of the Season award and signing a new contract at the end of the previous season, 2011-12 promised much for Lucas.